What can you do with the dirt in your pots after your flowers have died?

 Disease can carry over from one year to the next in both the soil AND on the flowerpots themselves.

-If you had diseased plants, it’s a good idea to sterilize your flowerpots, so you can keep next season’s flowers from getting sick.
-You can find out how to sterilize your flowerpots here.
+You may want to sterilize your flowerpots, so you can keep next season’s flowers from getting sick.

 Cheers to you for exploring what to do with old potting soil and finding ways to use it in a productive way!